 Car Riders-Car riders will be dismissed at 3:00 pm and can be picked up at the south entrance of the school located at the corner of 20th & Monroe Street.
 This is the only location to pick up students by car.
 Cars should line up along the north side of Monroe Street.
 Cars will not be allowed to enter the car rider line from 20th Street.
-The Leslie Bell pick-up card must be on the rearview mirror to indicate which student(s) are being picked up and at that time the student(s) will be called from the school to load in the car.
 We request that you do not get out of your vehicle for any reason and that you do not arrive to line up before 2:30pm.
 There will be a Buckle Up zone that you may pull up to make sure your child is buckled up before pulling away from the curb.
 This zone will not be a parking zone.